U.S. companies brighten their earnings outlook

 As companies share their expectations for coming months, the proportion of raised forecasts to those that are lowered is the healthiest it has been since 2011, according to Thomson Reuters data.

-Technology and healthcare sectors are leading the way with forecasts that are even rosier than those of most analysts, including from Adobe (ADBE.O) Stryker (SYK.N) and Baxter International (BAX.N).
+Technology and healthcare sectors are leading the way with forecasts that are even rosier than those of most analysts, including from Adobe Stryker and Baxter International.
 But they are not alone.

-Moreover, some companies like Pfizer (PFE.N), which last week raised its full-year forecasts, are citing a benefit from the dollar.
+Moreover, some companies like Pfizer, which last week raised its full-year forecasts, are citing a benefit from the dollar.
 When it was rising, the dollar had been among the biggest profit drags for U.S. multinationals in recent quarters.

-There have been some big negatives, however, most notably Apple Inc (AAPL.O), whose weaker-than-expected sales forecast was particularly worrying because of its potential impact on the market.
+There have been some big negatives, however, most notably Apple Inc, whose weaker-than-expected sales forecast was particularly worrying because of its potential impact on the market.
 Apple is the largest component of the S&P 500.

 But overall, companies are bolstering analysts' view that the first quarter, on track for a 5.5 percent decline in S&P 500 earnings, will prove to be the bottom of the current earnings recession.